JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ### pickable
 ::: type: boolean

-Whether the building can be picked by picking tool.
+Whether the building can be picked via eye dropper tool.

 **By default**, the value will be true.

 ### power
 ::: type: integer

+Produced amount of energy by this building in kWh.
 Positive values produce and negative values consume the resource.

 Maximum possible value is determined by $	ext{width} 	imes 	ext{height} 	imes 10000$, unless you're using privileges.

+**By default**, the value will be inferred from building size.

 ### power radius
 ::: type: integer